KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  These preferences are used when the :ref:`longoverdue cron job <long-overdues-label>` is called without the --lost parameter.
-It allows users to set the values of the :ref:`longoverdue cron <long-overdues-label>` without having to edit the crontab.
+-  These preferences are used when the :ref:`longoverdue cron job <cron-long-overdues-label>` is called without the --lost parameter.
+It allows users to set the values of the :ref:`longoverdue cron <cron-long-overdues-label>` without having to edit the crontab.
    Setting the values to 1 and 30 for example will mark the item with the `LOST authorized value <#lost>`__ of 1 after the item is 30 days overdue.